Oat Flour Banana Pancakes

 Add the two eggs.

 Pulse until the ingredients come together into a smooth batter.
-Let it sit for 20 minutes to hydrate.
+Let the batter sit for 20 minutes to hydrate.
 Expect the finished batter to look a little like steel cut oatmeal.

 Pour a ladle full of batter into the hot pan.
 Not too hot though, these have a tendency to darken more easily than traditional pancakes.

-I found these guys really difficult to flip.
+I found these pancakes to be very difficult to flip.
 I would almost recommend doing 1 at a time.

 Once they're nicely browned on both sides, slide them out onto a warm plate.

-Douse these in some nice maple syrup, maybe a few banana slices and get down.
+Douse in high-quality maple syrup.
+Add a few banana slices.
+Chow down.